DEVILENMO/DeadEye-Auto-Aiming-System/README.md

 ## Technological Path

-### Screenshot Module (ScreenShotHelper)
+### Camera Module (BaseCamera)
+An example implementation of a quick screenshot camera, `SimpleScreenShotCamera`, is provided.
+This camera can quickly capture screenshots of a specified size.
+Users can implement their own camera class and instantiate it in the `main` function of `main.py`, then pass it to `DeadEyeCore`.
-- **Automatic Resolution Calculation**: Automatically detects screen resolution and adjusts the screenshot size to accommodate different window sizes.
+- **Automatic Resolution Calculation**: Automatically detects screen resolution and adjusts the screenshot size to accommodate different window requirements.
-- **High-Speed Screenshots**: Uses advanced libraries like `dxcam` or `mss` to capture high-speed screenshots with minimal performance impact.
+- **High-Speed Screenshot**: Utilizes `dxcam` or `mss` to achieve high-speed screenshot functionality.
+- **Custom Extensions**: To customize your camera, simply inherit from the `BaseCamera` class and implement the `get_image()` function to return the appropriate image.

-### Target Detection Module (YoloDetector)
+### Target Detection Module (DetectModule)
-- **Model Compatibility**: Supports direct detection using `.pt` model files, offering flexibility in model training and deployment.
-- **Efficient Detection**: Incorporates `.trt` / `.engine` models with TensorRT for efficient and accurate target detection, optimizing for lower latency and higher throughput.
+An example implementation of target detection based on `Yolov8` is provided with the `YoloDetector` class.
+Users can implement their own target detection class, as long as the output format is `list<list<c, x, y, w, h>>`.
+- **YoloDetector Class**: Can use `.pt` models for direct detection and also supports efficient detection using `.trt` / `.engine` models through TensorRT deployment.

 ### Target Tracking
 - **Inter-Frame Matching**: Utilizes the Hungarian algorithm for consistent target matching across frames, ensuring reliable tracking.
 - **Position Prediction and Optimization**: Employs Kalman filter algorithms to predict and optimize target positions, resulting in smoother tracking and better performance.

-### Aiming Module (DeadEyeAutoAimingModule)
+### Auto Aim Module (AutoAimModule)
-- **Core Aiming Functions**: Implements the fundamental features necessary for assisted aiming, such as target locking and trajectory adjustment.
+An example implementation is provided with the `DeadEyeAutoAimingModule` class, which supports aiming using the PID algorithm.
-- **Customization and Extension**: Designed with extensibility in mind, allowing users to inherit from or modify the base class to create customized aiming modules tailored to specific requirements.
+- **Custom Extensions**: Allows users to inherit or modify the base class to create personalized aiming assistance modules.

 ### Mouse control module (MouseControlModule)
 - **SimpleMouseController**: Mouse control class instance.
 The `DeadEyeAutoAimingModule` class will instantiate this class during `__init__` and use this class to control the mouse.
 Users need to implement the two mouse control functions in this class, `click_left_button` and `move_mouse`, which correspond to clicking the left mouse button and moving the mouse respectively.